roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  A thick creamy band of cum fired from the tip of my cock, landing on her face, a thick band stretching from her forehead to her chin.

  "EEEAAAUUGGHHH!
 GOD!"
 I groaned out in pained pleasure.
 Another jet of cum rocketed from my cock, lading in a straight line down her nose and over her lips.
 I jacked myself roughly, pulling another thick stream of cum from my balls, landing on my mom's cheek.
 I kept jacking, and more cum kept firing from me.
 I was like an oil pump, a human cum geyser.
 Streams of cum landed on Mom's forehead, her hair, another glob of cum forcing one of her eyes closed.
 As I fired a band of cum straight onto her plump, smooth lips, Mom sighed and spoke up.
-Report_Story #12
+2